 Is cupping a Sunnah?

 Yes!
 Cupping, or hijama, is a beautiful Sunnah.
 Nabi SAW practiced cupping many times and encouraged us to do it also.
 There are so many ahadith supporting this.
-Some have been mentioned above and some are mentioned below.

 The Prophet (PBUH) explained that Hijama is one of the best medicines: “The best medicine with which you treat yourselves is Hijama, or it is one of the best of your medicines,” or “The best treatment you can use is Hijama.”[Sahih Bukhari Hadith-No: 5371]